-- Where and how they will use them in the process and what weighting they will hold
+- Where and how they will use them in the process and what weighting they will hold; and

 - Feedback on your results.

-Psychometric tests fall into two main types: Personality Tests & Ability / Aptitude Tests
+Psychometric tests fall into two main types: personality tests and ability/aptitude tests.

-Personality questionnaires are concerned with your preferred style of behaviour and how you like to do things and the way you interact with others.
-There is no right or wrong answer with this type of questionnaire and they are broadly approached in two different styles:
+Personality questionnaires are designed to determine your preferred style of behaviour and how you like to do things, including the way you interact with others.
+There are no right or wrong answers in this type of questionnaire and they are usually approached in one of two styles: